 Note: Currently, due to the pandemic, the Commission is meeting virtually.
 The public is invited to log in and join these meetings as well.

 Upcoming Park Tucson Commission meetings:

 The Park Tucson Commission will meet on Tuesday, April 27, 2021, at 8:00am, virtually through Microsoft Teams.

 The Park Tucson Commission Subcommittees have established standing meeting days and times:

 - The Business District Parking Subcommittee meets on the first Tuesday of each month at 8:30am.
-The subcommittee will make up a canceled meeting originally scheduled for April 6, 2021 by meeting Wednesday, April 21, 2021 at 10:00am.
+The next meeting will be held on May 4, 2021.
 Click here for the meeting notice and agenda.